Mardcelo/Strawberry-Soju/README.md

 # Strawberry Soju

-Going to be blog posted soon.
+This wont be open-sourced before BSides London.